‘Bachelor’ Ben Higgins Goes Public With New Girlfriend

 Even his friends wouldn’t leak the news about the mysterious woman in his life, following his wishes to keep the news on the down low.
 All anyone in his inner circle would say is that he seemed to be extremely happy with her.

-Higgin’s co-host on his podcast, Ashley Iaconetti, said that they were “going back and forth on flights to see each other” and that she hadn’t met her yet.
+Higgins’ co-host on his podcast, Ashley Iaconetti, said that they were “going back and forth on flights to see each other” and that she hadn’t met her yet.

-Apparently it’s going well as the Bachelor alum is now willing to make their relationship public to the world.
+Apparently, it’s going well as the Bachelor alum is now willing to make their relationship public to the world.

 Clarke seems very excited about the relationship and going public according to her latest Instagram post.